MartinDawgor/MPCS/README.md

 # MPCS
-Сборник скриптов/конфигов для оптимизации Counter-Strike 2
+Collection of scripts/configs for optimizing Counter-Strike 2